-9.7 CDBG-DR Costs Guidance
+13.0 CDBG-DR Costs Guidance

 Applicants in their budget proposals must include all costs related to the construction and ongoing, necessary maintenance, of the infrastructure project.
-All funding sources must also be included.

 DEO will apply the following standards in the analysis and ongoing compliance review of allowable costs.
 Please see https://files.hudexchange.info/resources/documents/CDBG-DR-Cost-Types-Summary.pdf for HUD guidance.